Proyecto2-introISIS/Financial.ly/expense-tracker/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+This project was made by the students:

+Student No. 1 Gabriela Hernández Roncancio 202412025 Student No. 2 Maria Gabriela Tamayo 202420104
+Student No. 3 Nicolás Daza 202421626
+Student No. 4 Juan Pablo Perilla 202422860
+Student No. 5 María Camila Rodríguez 202310885

 ## Learn More

 To learn more about Next.js, take a look at the following resources: